KhanhPham2411/PublicUserScripts/README.md

 Installing
 ----------

-As a Tampermonkey / UserScript: ([Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo))
+As a Tampermonkey / UserScript: (Install Tampermonkey [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo))

 This script can be installed into Greasemonkey or other user script plugins by going here: